GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Data preparation

 Additionally, we employed the morphological classification labels from the GC~DR1 catalog (see \cite{Tanaka2023} for the complete details).
 The original target selection in GALAXY CRUISE is based on the HSC-SSP PDR2 samples \citep{Aihara2019} with spectroscopic confirmations at $z=$ 0.01--0.2 by either or both of SDSS DR15 \citep{Aguado2019} and the GAMA survey (DR2; \cite{Driver2009,Liske2015}).
 Thus, all GC~DR1 sources (N=20,686) were included by the survey area of HSC-SSP PDR3 \citep{Aihara2022}, as shown in figure~\ref{fig1}.
 However, the aforementioned selection criteria reduced the sample size to 15,606 objects.
 Table~\ref{tab1} summarizes the targets used in this study.

 Figure~\ref{fig2} shows the $r$-band magnitude distributions of our scientific targets and GC~DR1 sources.
-Because the GC~DR1 sources are primarily based on the SDSS main galaxy sample \citep{Strauss2002}, which is a purely magnitude-limited sample ($r<17.8$), they are primarily distributed at $r\lesssim18$ mag.
-Furthermore, they dominated the spec-$z$ sample in this study at $r<17.8$ mag; thus, we compensated for the fainter side with photo-$z$ sources, which allowed us to establish a less biased $r$-band magnitude-limited sample down to $r=20$ mag.
+Because the GC~DR1 sources are primarily based on the SDSS Main Galaxy Sample \citep{Strauss2002}, which is a purely magnitude-limited sample ($r<17.8$), they are primarily distributed at $r\lesssim18$ mag.
+Therefore, we decided to use $r$-band magnitude-limited galaxies with $r<17.8$ mag as our main targets (table~\ref{tab1}).
+The remaining with $r=$ 17.8--20 mag are defined as the subsample, which are also applied to our morphological classifications but not used in discussion (section~\ref{s4}).
+Because the subsample largely cover targets in the GALAXY CRUISE Season~2 currently in operation, their morphological information will help us to instantly compare citizen's classifications with machine-learning results from this work, which will further promote our outreach activities in the near future.